Patios and Pathways

 - Sweep frequently to keep the area clean and clear of debris.
 A quick sweep can make the area instantly look better and will prevent accidents when guests walk through the space.

 - Choose the right cleaners for the materials you work with.
 There are specific products made for wood, stone, and concrete.
 Choosing the best products will help to maintain the look of your patio and keep it in good shape over time.

 - Know your materials.
 Wood patios will need to be sealed, while concrete should be power washed each year.
 Ask your experts how to best care for the materials you choose.

 - As always, keep an eye out for water damage.
 When water builds up, it can quickly cause damage to structures and will lead to more problems over time.
 If you notice water damage at your patio, call in a professional to assess the problem.

 Planning the design of your landscaping, with pathways and patios to pull it together, is a big task.
-The team at Circle D Industries can help you make your outdoor area a beautiful and functional space that fits your lifestyle.
+The team at Circle D Construction can help you make your outdoor area a beautiful and functional space that fits your lifestyle.